sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/index.rst

 AWS IAM AssumeRole
 ======
-Fire Insights is integrated with AWS IAM Assume Role which can be Configured at Group level.
+Sparkflows is integrated with AWS IAM Assume Role which can be Configured at Group level.

 Advantage
 -----